castrorazo/EMBSYS310-assignment01-/README.md

 -   What is an embedded system you would like to investigate?
 -   Describe how you think it works
 -   What design challenges and constraints does it present?
-      - Applesssss

 ### Problem 2

 -   What is the purpose / advantage of using Two's Complement binary arithmetic?
-      - In Engineering it simplifies hardware design, reduces the number of special cases for software, and allows for efficient addition, subtraction, multiplication, and division operations when coding.
-      - The purpose of two's compliment is to simplify the process of binary addition and subtraction operations by allowing the representation of both positive/negative integers to be shown in a binary format.

 ### Problem 3